Help

 • Using menu: Loops and markers/Load « Best Take » Snapshot for selected loops

-There are two ways to recover from an error using while playing (the first one is recommanded because it is more targeted but the second way is more permissive):
+There are three (3) ways to recover from an error using while playing (the first one is recommended because it is more targeted but the other ways are more permissive):

-• CTR-Shift-A: – Small cheat – The Best Take audio and/or midi data will be used for all play loops that are linked to record loops that intersected the song tick when the shortcut was pressed.
+• [changeRecordLoop] CTRL-Shift-A: Small cheat – The Best Take audio and/or MIDI data will be used for all play loops linked to record loops that intersected the playhead when the shortcut was pressed.
 This shortcut must be called before the end of the record loop where the mistake occurred.
+Optionally, a user can press a number (changeRecordLoop) before calling the shortcut.
+If this number is different from 0, the record loops that intersected the playhead will be loaded with their corresponding best take and temporarily locked.
+These record loops will be played instead of the live performance (or with the live performance depending on the monitoring mode).

-• CTR-Shift-B: – Big cheat – The Best Take audio and/or midi data will be used for all play loops that are linked to record loops that started before the song tick when the shortcut was pressed.
-This shortcut can be called after the end of the record loop where the mistake occurred.
+• [changeRecordLoop] CTRL-Shift-B: Big cheat – The Best Take audio and/or MIDI data will be used for all play loops linked to record loops that started before the playhead when the shortcut was pressed.
+This shortcut can be called after or before the end of the record loop where the mistake occurred.
+Optionally, a user can press a number (changeRecordLoop) before calling the shortcut.
+If this number is different from 0, the record loops that started before the playhead will be loaded with their corresponding best take and temporarily locked.
+These record loops will be played instead of the live performance (or with the live performance depending on the monitoring mode).

 Song chords editor